 A two-seater outhouse, that Momma built, was situated on a gentle slope about 150 feet behind and just to the right of the back porch.
 Supported on one end by a mulberry tree and the other by a cedar post, the floor was dirt.
 It was framed similar to our chicken coop across the street, which Momma also fashioned.

-A portion of the front yard from the porch to the gravel road looked like the infield of a baseball diamond.
-As an alternative to grass (not uncommon at the time), Momma scraped the area clear of any vegetation using a hoe, and maintained it that way.
+A portion of the front yard from the porch to the gravel road looked like the dirt infield of a baseball diamond.
+As an alternative to grass (not uncommon at the time), Momma scraped the area clear of any vegetation using a hoe and maintained it that way.

-Just to the left, was Momma’s impressive 20 x 20-foot varietal flower garden.
-She planted, nurtured and cared for that beautiful plot — envied by those who had the fortune to walk into Momma’s version of peace and tranquility — with her fragrant magnolias, dahlias, snowballs, hydrangeas, black-eyed-Susan’s and other beauties.
+Momma’s impressive 20 x 20-foot varietal flower garden was just to the left of the front porch.
+She planted, nurtured, and cared for that beautiful plot — envied by those who had the fortune to walk into Momma’s version of peace and tranquility — with her fragrant magnolias, dahlias, snowballs, hydrangeas, black-eyed Susans, and other beauties.

-A sharecropper’s shack, with its roof collapsing, sat 200 feet to the north, making our dogtrot look pretty good; a reminder that our family, may have had even harder times.
+With its roof collapsing, a sharecropper’s shack sat 200 feet to the north, making our dogtrot look pretty good, a reminder that our family may have had even harder times.
 Still, most of my clothes and shoes were hand-me-downs from my older cousin Frankie.
-Having footwear in the summer months was not an issue, my brother and I went barefoot.
+But having footwear in the summer months was not an issue; my brother and I went barefoot.

 Across the road, some large sweet gum trees stood beside a few smaller cedars.
 Slightly to the right, two 10 x 12 x 15-foot tall structures, served as corn and cotton cribs.
 A small chicken coop was attached to one.
 Still farther to the right rested our 20 x 30-foot barn, with its roof and sides covered with corrugated tin; behind it was a corral large enough for feeding a few livestock.
 No far to the right of the barn was a half-acre field, our nearest cotton patch.